-St. Salvator's, in Salvator Street, near the townhall, was founded in 1289.
-It was enlarged in 1360. - Its porch supported by columns dates from the 16th century.
+St. Salvator's, in Salvator Street, near the town-hall, was founded in 1289.
+It was enlarged in 1360.- Its porch supported by columns dates from the 16th century.

-The Church of the Knights of the Teutonic Order, Singerstrasse, was built by Schiffering of Nördlingen in 1326.
-It contains a beautiful altar of the XV century by Wawere of Mecheln: a great variety of escutcheons, banners, and ancient tombs.
-The ornaments in the interior of this church appertained to the period of the quaint style (style baroque); and, save the windows, no trace of the original architecture was apparent until, in 1865 architect M. Lippert untertook to restore it to its primitive style.
+The Church of the Knights of the Teutonic Order, Singerstrasse, was built by Schiffering of Nordlingen in 1326.
+It contains a great variety of escutcheons, banners, and ancient tombs.
+The ornaments in the interior of this church appertained to the period of the quaint style (style baroque); subsequently, save the windows, no trace of the architecture of that age was apparent until architect M. Lippert undertook to restore it to its primitive style 1863-1864.

-The Capuchins Church, New-Market, commenced in 1619 and finished 1622 by Emperor Ferdinand II, is a very simple structure.
+The Capucins', New-Market, commenced in 1619 and finished 1622 by Emperor Ferdinand II, is of a very simple structure.
 It is only remarkable for its imperial vault, consisting of a long archway, lined with coffins on each side, and enclosed by an iron gate.
-It is open to the public on All-Souls-day (2^a November); strangers may easily obtain admittance at other times.
-The most remarkable coffins are those of the Empress Maria-Theresia and her imp.
+It is open to the public on All-Souls-day (2^d November); strangers may easily obtain admittance at other times.

+The most remarkable coffins are those of the Empress Maria-Theresa and her imp.
 Consort (1755 by B. Moll); of Joseph I and Joseph II, of Matthias, of Emperor Francis I, and the Duke of Reichstadt.